tmwang7324/Medicaid-Analysis/README.md

 * stable release - Python 3.11.4
 * binary release - R 4.3.0

-To run the Python file, you also need to have pandas, scikit-learn, Prophet, and matplotlib packages installed using Python.
+To run the Python file, you also need to have pandas, scikit-learn, Prophet, google.colab, and matplotlib packages installed using Python.

-To run the R script, the required packages will be installed when the script is run.
+For R, the required packages will be installed when the script is run.

 To install Prophet with Python, open a terminal and type:
 ```properties